Lylixn/electronode/README.md

 ## Electronode

-- ### LockIt is a password generator inspired by dashlane.
+- ### Electronode is a web api of electron.

-- It integrates a secure generator with a random generation and has a verification of the strength of your password.
+- A server api and a application api.
-- It is made in HTML/CSS/JS and is embed a window in electron, the interface is simple, efficient and modern.
+- It is made in Typescript and embed a electron instance, the api is simple, efficient and modern.
 - It's light, practical and compatible with almost all operating systems.

 ## Installation